EDITOR'S NOTE: Updated 8-20-20

 1. St. Andrews/Fife

 Its connection to the Open Championship helps the west coast of Scotland finish as runner-up.
-The Ailsa Course at Trump Turnberry Resort, the Old Course at Royal Troon and the Old Course at Prestwick Golf Club have combined for 36 Opens.
-Playing Western Gailes Golf Club, a personal favorite, and Dundonald Links, a modern links by Kyle Phillips of Kingsbarns fame, adds up to five fabulous rounds.
+The Ailsa Course at Trump Turnberry Resort, the Old Course at Royal Troon and the Old Course at Prestwick Golf Club have combined for 37 Opens.
+Playing Western Gailes Golf Club, a personal favorite, and Dundonald Links, a modern links by Kyle Phillips of Kingsbarns fame, and the newly redesigned King Robert the Bruce course at Turnberry adds up to six fabulous rounds.
 During my visit in 2013, I tacked on an extra three days to see the classic Machrihanish Golf Club and modern Machrihanish Dunes Golf Club on the Kintyre Peninsula.
 Taking a car ferry ride across the Firth of Clyde to find them is well worth the effort.
 Ayrshire's most famous links are busy modernizing these days.
-Turnberry's Ailsa Course will close for major revisions after the 2015 RICOH Women's British Open in August, reopening next June with its iconic lighthouse as a halfway house surrounded by what looks to be some spectacular new coastal holes.
-Royal Troon has tinkered with its links to prepare for the 2016 Open Championship.
-To avoid a firestorm, the club's all-male membership policy will wisely be addressed in the near future.
+The major renovations on Turnberry's Ailsa Course are showcased in the photo gallery above.
+Royal Troon, home of the wee "Postage Stamp" par 3, hosts the AIG Women's Open on Golf Channel this weekend.
 Prestwick remains as timeless as ever, a maze of blind shots and interesting holes.

 T-3.
 Scottish Highlands